aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/html-to-json/_index.md

 {{% blocks/products/pf/agp/content h2="Save HTML to JSON in Java Online for Free" %}}

-The following example demonstrates how to convert HTML to JSON document format in Java.
+The following example demonstrates how to convert HTML to JSON in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert HTML file into JSON format.
+Follow the easy steps to convert HTML to JSON.
 Upload your HTML file, then simply save it as JSON file.
 For both HTML reading and JSON writing you can use fully qualified filenames.
 The output JSON content and formatting will be identical to the original HTML document.

 {{% /blocks/products/pf/agp/text %}}